 Udaipur is a renowned tourism destination where visitors tour the waterways by boat, visit the lush gardens watered by the lakes, and schedule exclusive palaces-turned-hotels for weddings and celebrations.
 All types of lodgings are available in a wide range of prices.
 Some of the more elaborate are quite highly-priced, but there are other smaller hotels and guest houses that will suit most visitors' needs and budgets.
 The city is well-endowed with restaurants and nightlife.
 Excursions can be taken to other unique locations in the surrounding area or to visit small villages along the lakeshore for festivals and fireworks.

 Lake Pichola has suffered from declining water quality due to a combination of growing population with poor sanitary systems, irrigation run-off and the generally saline soil of the shallow lakebed.
-Most fishing is no longer viable, and many native species of fish are now extinct here.
+Most fishing is no longer viable, and many native species of fish no longer can live here.
 Increased focus on improving water quality has led to major improvements in sewer systems and pollution prevention from run-off.
 Irrigation from the lake has been halted and water quality is improving rapidly.
 Invasive aquatic plants have been removed, and new sewer projects are quickly being implemented.
 Udaipur knows that both its past and its future depend on the viability of Lake Pichola, and the citizens are determined not to let their famous 'liquid assets' be degraded.
 As much of the population still depends on Lake Pichola for bathing and laundry, they are most conscious of any negative change in the water's quality.
 Improved scientific monitoring and more money for remediation projects are producing rapid results.
 The Venice of The East intends to maintain its proud reputation as the most popular destination in Rajasthan.
 They hope you will visit soon so they can introduce you to their beautiful lakes.

 Copyright © 2007-2014 Lakelubbers LLC.
 All Rights Reserved.